 Problem Statement.
-Even though the Air District does not have jurisdiction over the TTU and the exhaust stack, the Army will perform annual source testing of the TTU to determine whether it operates efficiently and meets local regulatory standards.
-The optimum operating conditions, based on permits issued for similar facilities for the type of TTU at the OU2 Landfills, are:
+Even though the Air District does not have jurisdiction over the TTU and the exhaust stack, the Army will perform annual source testing of the TTU to determine whether it operates efficiently and meets local regulatory standards that are based on permits issued for similar facilities for the type of TTU at the OU2 Landfills.